SH42913/gunshotwound2/README.md

 ## Compatibility
 ### GSW2 will never be compatible with:
 - **Injuries** by Zuthara, 'cause GSW2 is doing same things
+- **Crawl Injury** by jedijosh920, 'cause GSW2 is doing same things

 ### GSW2 is compatible with some adjustments:
 - **More Gore** by IAmJFry.\